SergiiGlad/devops/git/GitDataTransferCommand.md

+__Remember, HEAD__ is an alias for the last commit-hash of the branch.

 ## git checkout

 ### The checkout command is used to copy files from the history (or stage) to the working directory, and to optionally switch branches.